 It's been 36 and a half hours and my backup just hit 78% completion.

-That'll mean you've less data to transfer during each backup or restore process.
+That'll mean you've got less data to transfer during each backup or restore process.
 It'll really speed the process up.
+Your phone won't back up or restore the apps directly, but it will back up and restore their data.
+(When your phone gets restored, apps get downloaded again directly from the App Store, rather than your backup.)

 Remove unused media from iPhone, iPad or iPod